shaltut/cbsi_inv_sys/readme.txt

 		--- Go through the code and remove old commented out code that isnt used anymore.
 Also make the code look cleaner (add/remove tabs where needed)
 		--- Change the font on the site to a more attractive font if possible
 			-	Should just be a bootstrap thing
+		--- Add comments to the functions.php page that state where the function is used (what page).
+			- Example: for count_user_active($connect) a comment would be like "Used in: index.php, stats.php"

 SHIT TO TEST:
 	--- 10+, 25+, 50+, and 100+ users.
 Add dummy test user accounts 10 at a time and test how the tables/database reacts to the influx of data.